caprice-j/ggbash/README.md

 ```

 Note: the default dpi in ggbash is 72 (R's default) and cannot be changed.
 If you would like to change the dpi, you could consider `ggplot2::ggsave(..., dpi=...)` argument.

-### 5. Auto-generated Filenames

-The `png` and `pdf` functions in R save a plot in `Rplot001.{png|pdf}` if no file name is specified.
-That function can easily overwrite the previous plot, and users often have to set file names manually.

-The `png` and `pdf` commands in `ggbash` tries to generate a sensible file name based on the given dataset and aesthetic names if no file name is specified.

-For example, when you are using the `iris` dataset which has 150 rows, the output of `p Sepal.W Sepal.L | png` is saved in `iris-150/point_x-Sepal.Width_y-Sepal.Length.480x480.png`.

-If you happen to have the different `iris` dataset which has a different number of rows (say 33), the same command result is saved in `iris-33/` directory.

 <!-- ### 6.
 Type-specific For Loop (To Be Implemented) -->
 <!-- ```{r, eval=FALSE} -->